This article provides a high-level introduction to Kentik's portal, which are covered in the following topics:

-If TOTP (time-based one-time password) and/or YubiKey have been enabled in the Authentication tile on your User Profile page (see User Authentication), an extra layer will be added to the login process:
+If TOTP (time-based one-time password) and/or YubiKey have been enabled in the Authentication tile on your User Profile page (see Authentication Settings), an extra layer will be added to the login process:

 - Follow the steps in first-layer login process, either Basic Login or SSO Login.